 King Crimson formed in 1969 by the leader and only constant member guitarist Robert Fripp.
 Fripp brought together instrumental virtuosity, avant-garde electronics, atonality, jazz and improvisation, and colorful instrumentation into a very intense and dark version of progressive rock.
 The group went through many lineup changes throughout the 1970s until Fripp disbanded Crimson in 1974 to focus on his experimental electronic music with composer Brian Eno until reforming the group in 1981.

 The new version of the group featured Bill Bruford (who had been in the 70s group) on drums, guitarist/vocalist Adrian Belew, and bass/stick player Tony Levin.
 This group had an updated sound which they combined with the dark intensity of the 70s sound.
 The dual guitars and the new “Stick” (an instrument which uses two handed tapping on the strings) created complex rhythmic interplay reminiscent of classical minimalism.
-Belew added new life to the group as an energetic and bizarre frontman/vocalist, and Fripp used new technology such as the guitar synthesizer in this new version of the group.
+Belew added new life to the group as an energetic frontman/vocalist, and Fripp used new technology such as the guitar synthesizer in this new version of the group.
 Fripp disbanded the group again in 1984, and regrouped again in the mid 1990s.
 As of 2013 they have reformed with a new lineup featuring three drummers, woodwinds, and a new singer who has replaced Adrian Belew.

 Emerson, Lake, and Palmer